 Adrian Howd has held both sell-side and buy-side roles, at Berenberg, Nomura and ABN Amro where he was Global Head of Healthcare Research.
 Dr Howd served as Executive Vice President, Head of Neuroscience and Corporate Development at Evotec AG and has a Ph.D in molecular neuroscience from the University of London.
 Adrian is the Chief Investment Officer at Malin Corporation plc and on the Immunocore board as a representative for Woodford Investment Management.

 Mr Ian Laing has served as a Non-Executive Director of Immunocore since 2008 and is a founder shareholder of the company.
 Having started his career in commercial property, Mr Laing has been an active investor in life science and technology businesses for 25 years.
-He was previously a founder shareholder and Non-Executive Director of Oxford Asymmetry International plc (subsequently Evotec) from 1992 to 2000, Doctors.net.uk, Oxagen and Oxford Semiconductor Ltd. He is currently a founder and Non-Executive Director of Adaptimmune Therapeutics plc, and of several private companies including Aegate Ltd, Phosphonics Ltd and SQW Group Ltd. Mr Laing is a Trustee of the Nuffield Medical Trust and was formerly Deputy Chairman of London Business School and a Non-Executive Director of the Oxford Radcliffe Hospitals NHS Trust.
+He was previously a founder shareholder and Non-Executive Director of Oxford Asymmetry International plc (subsequently Evotec) from 1992 to 2000, Doctors.net.uk, Oxagen and Oxford Semiconductor Ltd. He is currently a Non-Executive Director of several private companies including Aegate Ltd, Phosphonics Ltd and SQW Group Ltd. Mr Laing is a Trustee of the Nuffield Medical Trust and was formerly Deputy Chairman of London Business School and a Non-Executive Director of the Oxford Radcliffe Hospitals NHS Trust.
 He is a Governor of the Royal Shakespeare Company and a Barclay Fellow of Green Templeton College and an Honorary Fellow of St. Edmund Hall in the University of Oxford.
 Mr Laing holds a MA degree from the University of Oxford and an MBA from London Business School.

 G. Kelly Martin served as CEO of Elan, Ireland’s largest indigenous biotech company, from February 2003 until its successful sale to Perrigo Company in December 2013.
 Before joining Elan, Mr. Martin spent more than 20 years at Merrill Lynch & Co., Inc., where he held a broad array of operating and executive responsibilities.
 Mr Martin is the Chief Executive Officer at Malin Corporation plc and he also serves as a non-executive director on a number of public and private company boards.